-- A student under the age of twelve (12) may transfer to a school outside of his/her attendance area to be cared for outside of school hours at a nearby home or agency outside of his/her neighborhood attendance area.
+- A student under the age of twelve (12) may transfer to a school outside of their attendance area to be cared for outside of school hours at a nearby home or agency outside of their neighborhood attendance area.
 The waiver exists as long as the day care remains at that location.

-- When a student moves to another attendance area within the District during the last quarter, she/he may be allowed to finish the current school year.
-In the next to last year of a grade span, he/she may attend through the last year of the grade span of the school in which she/he has been enrolled.
+- When a student moves to another attendance area within the District during the last quarter, they may be allowed to finish the current school year.
+In the next to last year of a grade span, they may attend through the last year of the grade span of the school in which they has been enrolled.
 Students not meeting the above criteria may apply to remain in that school through the annual open enrollment process.
 A student who moves out of the District will need to reapply and be considered as an out-of-District student on a space available basis.

 - A school guidance team or other counseling/medical professional provides a medical necessary recommendation of a different school environment or program to meet a student’s educational, social or psychological needs.